microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 ### Logging Messages to CosmosDB

-Attaching the middleware to your bot adapter logs every incoming and outgoing events between the user and the bot.
+Attaching the middleware to your bot adapter logs every incoming and outgoing event between the user and the bot.
 Events are written to the transcript store by implicitly calling `logActivity`.

 Create a DocumentClient for your CosmosDB account, and use it to create a CosmosDB Transcript Store.
 Lastly, update your bot adapter to use a Transcript Logger middleware using the store, for example: